Ozioma-Marylinda/wireframing/README.md

 **Why it’s great for wireframing:**
 Figma allows you to quickly sketch out low-fidelity wireframes and later refine them into high-fidelity mockups—all in one platform.
 Its intuitive interface and collaborative features make it a top choice for UX/UI design work.

+## Benefits of Wireframing in Software Development

+Wireframing is a critical step in the software development process.
+It helps bridge the gap between ideas and implementation by offering a visual guide to structure and functionality before any code is written.

+### Key Benefits:

+- **Clarifies Requirements**
+  Wireframes help both developers and stakeholders understand what needs to be built, reducing ambiguity and miscommunication.

+- **Saves Time and Resources**
+  Catching design issues early means fewer revisions later in the development cycle, ultimately saving time and effort.

+- **Improves User Experience**
+  By visualizing user flows and interface structure, developers can ensure the software is user-friendly from the start.

+- **Facilitates Collaboration**
+  Wireframes act as a shared reference point, making it easier for developers, designers, and stakeholders to collaborate.

+## How Wireframes Guide the Design Process & Facilitate Team Communication

+Wireframes serve as blueprints for digital products.
+They guide the design process by laying out the structure, flow, and key elements of a user interface before visual details are added.

+### Design Guidance
+- **Low-Fidelity Wireframes**: These are basic sketches or digital layouts that focus on functionality and layout.
+For example, a low-fi wireframe might show where the navigation bar or buttons will be placed without detailing their style.
+- **High-Fidelity Wireframes**: These provide a closer representation of the final product.
+They include detailed spacing, icons, typography, and interactions—helping designers fine-tune the user experience.

+### Team Communication
+Wireframes serve as a shared visual language for teams.
+- Developers use them to understand layout and functionality.
+- Designers rely on them to structure visuals and interactions.
+- Stakeholders use them to provide feedback early in the process.

+**Example:** Using a high-fidelity wireframe in Figma allows team members to comment directly on design elements, enabling quick feedback loops and collaborative refinement.

+In summary, wireframes streamline decision-making, prevent confusion, and keep everyone aligned throughout the project lifecycle.